top of page

 Understanding Low Porosity Hair

 Low porosity hair has a tightly bound cuticle layer, making it difficult for moisture to penetrate the hair shaft.
 This is often due to the overlapping scales that lay flat, creating a barrier.
-Identifying your hair type is crucial to building a successful hair care regimen.
+Identifying our hair type is crucial to building a successful hair care regimen.

 What is Hair Porosity?